When opting for synthetic oil, there are several things to keep in mind. Here is a guide to help make the right decision.

-2. Low mileage cars.
+2. You have a low mileage car.
 Like the reason above, if it takes you a year to put 5,000 miles on your car, synthetic is the oil for you.
 Unlike regular motor oil, synthetic oil can last more than 6 months before it starts to become less effective.
 If you are likely to go more than 6 months between oil changes, the synthetic oil route would be beneficial.

-3. Harsh driving environments.
+3. You experience harsh driving environments.
 Like previously mentioned, synthetic oil is more resilient to adverse conditions and will hold up better than regular motor oil.
 This is especially the case when the engine temperature is always high or cold.
 Here are some examples of people who would be wise to use synthetic.

 - Cold Climates.
 If you live in an area where the low temperature can reach -10 F or lower, synthetic is the way to go.
 These cold temperatures can cause regular oil to break down faster than synthetic.

-4. Personal choice.
+4. It's your personal choice.
 There are many theories out there as to when to use synthetic oil.
-Some experts recommend it for all stop and go driving, yet this isn’t exactly accurate.
-If you live in a one-stop light town, the stop and go you do doesn’t qualify.
+Some experts recommend it for all stop-and-go driving, yet this isn’t exactly accurate.
+If you live in a one-stoplight town, the stop and go you do doesn’t qualify.
 If you sit in a traffic jam several times a day, then it does apply.

 There is also a theory that short driving trips are better with synthetic.
 This is debatable since the engine is this case never gets to fully lubricate and cycle the oil.
-Both oils then wouldn’t have much benefit.
+Both oils then wouldn’t have many benefits.
 The best thing to do in this case is to actually drive a little longer.